sunpy/sunraster/joss_paper/paper.md

-interest and applying/removing exposure time corrections, as well as a quick-look visualization suite. sunraster depends heavily on the ndcube package [@ndcube-apj; @ndcube-joss] and its SpectrogramCube class complies with the NDCube 2 API [sep12; @ndcube-apj].
+interest and applying/removing exposure time corrections, as well as a quick-look visualization suite. sunraster depends heavily on the ndcube package [@ndcube-apj; @ndcube-joss] and its SpectrogramCube class complies with the NDCube 2 API [sep12; @sep12].

 # Statement of Need